This page in brief ….

 Worry and stress

-Believers tend to have better mental health than non-believers.
-They worry less and are more tolerant of life’s uncertainties and setbacks.
+Believers tend to worry less and are more tolerant of life’s uncertainties and setbacks.
 Religious faith improves a person’s ability to cope with being widowed, raising developmentally challenged children, divorce, unemployment or disability.
 However those who focus on an authoritarian God can make themselves more fearful.
+The benefits can come from social support, enhanced hope, positive attitudes and trust in a benevolent God.
+“Thinking about religion makes you calm under fire.” says researcher Michael Inzlicht.

 Depression, anxiety and suicide